 - single-phase: Example – air flow through pipe

 - Multi-phase flow like boiling or condensation

 - Other flow physics: Magnetic or electric field acting on the fluid

 - Fixed or moving boundaries: Moving or stationary walls in turbo-machinery

 - Multiscale and multi-domain: there can be multiple scales in the system like battery

 3) Computer science:

-Programming tools like C or C++ need to be learnt by CFD users initially.
+Programming tools like C or C++ need to be learned by CFD users initially.
 Familiarity with CFD software is essential for geometry, meshing, simulation and post-processing.
 Parallel computing may need for complex industrial problems, large eddy simulations (LES ), and DNS.
 Most CFD solvers are developed in C or C++ which are easy to run multiple processors (HPC).
 Python or scripting languages are used to control the simulations on hardware.

 - Hardware : Laptop, PC, HPC, Supercomputer